leapkit/leapkit/docs/core/session.md

     flashes := ss.Flashes("username_flash")
     // ["peter"]
     // ...

-    // Saving the session
-    if err := ss.Save(r, w); err != nil {
-        // handle the error
 }
-}
 ```

-You can omit the `session.Save()` method **only** if you use `http.ResponseWriter` methods because the response writer is replaced by a session implementation, which saves the current session.
+You can omit the `session.Save()` method **only** if you use `http.ResponseWriter` methods because the response writer is replaced by a Leapkit session implementation, which saves the current session.
 Otherwise, you have to use it.